 Adult Day Care – A place for aged and disabled individuals with serious health problems or impairments to go during the day for recreational activities, personal care supervision, meals, limited health care, and the opportunity to interact socially with other people in group or individual activities.
 The purpose of day care is to: (1) provide care, supervision, and services to individuals who are capable of only limited self-care; (2) meet health maintenance, prevention/intervention, and rehabilitation needs; and (3) promote a maximum level of independent functioning.
 LEVEL II

-Bridge to Independence (B2I) – a trained Community Navigator provides information, education, and referral to Medicaid beneficiaries interested in transitioning out of institutional care into the community.
+Community Transition Services (CTS) – A trained Community Navigator provides information, education, and referral to Medicaid beneficiaries interested in transitioning out of institutional care into the community.
 This program is built around the core principles of consumer choice and empowerment to assist individuals in facilities to identify potential living options.
-Bridge to Independence serves qualified residents of nursing home and intermediate care facilities for persons with intellectual and developmental disabilities.
-Also, B2I is for older adults (65+) and persons with physical, developmental, and intellectual disabilities.
+Community Transition Services serves qualified residents of nursing homes and intermediate care facilities for persons with intellectual and developmental disabilities.
+Also CTS is for older adults (65+) and persons with physical, developmental, and intellectual disabilities.

 Elder Abuse Prevention – Under the Vulnerable Adults Act, this service offers public information and education to help inform the general public of the signs of adult maltreatment and to develop prevention awareness.
 As part of this service, reports of abuse, neglect, or exploitation of adults are reported to the Mississippi Department of Human Services/Division of Aging and Adult Services, the legally designated state agency under Mississippi’s Vulnerable Adults Act.
 All interested persons can call CMPDD to request speakers for presentations to large or small groups.